sd-20/WOW_project/README.md

 - list countries and times they appear in other spreadsheet
 - focus on subsidiary matching and industries

-## Week 4/5
 - Cannot use regular expressions to match strings due to potential misspellings - must use Fuzzy partial string matching to obtain a likelihood score (configure percent)
 - first use partial ratio to check if country is a substring, then check full ratio, for edit distance
 - change parent industry classifier to include numerics
-- Store second sheet with countries, and times they appear
+- Store second sheet with countries, and times they appear -->